Simple-ML/Simple-ML/docs/DSL/tutorial/common/types.md

 * The usual named type (here `SomeSpecialMap`).
 * An opening angle bracket.
 * The list of type arguments.
 Each element is either a positional or a named type argument (see above).
 Individual elements are separated by commas.
+A trailing comma is allowed
 * A closing angle bracket.

 We will now look at the values that we can pass within type arguments.